 Days later, Assistant Sheriff Chris Jones noted that multiple officers saw Gomez at protests “as he exercised his right to open carry, walking at times just feet from our officers.

-A video below, provided by police, shows officers taking a second look as Gomez walks on the Las Vegas Strip in the days before the shooting.
+A video, provided by police, shows officers taking a second look as Gomez walks on the Las Vegas Strip in the days before the shooting.

 “As the crowd began to disperse, officers lost sight of Mr. Gomez,” Jones said, an indication the weapons garnered more than a passing glance from police.

-A video police say is from social media reveals Gomez making his way slowly down the sidewalk in front of a line of police stationed across the stairs of the courthouse.
+A portion of the video that police say is from social media shows Gomez making his way slowly down the sidewalk in front of a line of police stationed across the stairs of the courthouse.

 “One of the officers noticed Mr. Gomez and he actually thought that he was carrying a baseball bat as he was approaching the area where the officers were,” Jones told reporters.
 “This officer confronted Mr. Gomez and during that exchange the officer fired five low lethal rounds at Mr. Gomez, fearing he was going to strike the officers with a baseball bat.”